moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 This is the save header as of Update 8.
 In the past, the header was shorter, but additional values were added with updates.
-Each time this struct is extended the `SaveHeaderVersion` value increases, the current value is `13`.
+Each time this struct is extended, the `SaveHeaderVersion` value increases, the current value is `13`.
-Internally an enum `Type` is used for this number, see `FGSaveManagerInterface.h` distributed with the game files.
+Internally, an enum `Type` is used for this number, see `FGSaveManagerInterface.h` distributed with the game files.
 The variable names are taken from the struct `FSaveHeader` in `FGSaveManagerInterface.h`.

 `SaveDateTime` is the serialization of an [FDateTime object](https://docs.unrealengine.com/en-US/API/Runtime/Core/Misc/FDateTime/index.html).